Doctor Zhivago (film): Part two

-After two years, Yuri deserts the partisans.
-Amid great hardship, he makes it back to Yuriatin, arriving exhausted, ill, and suffering from frostbite.
-He goes to Lara, who cares for him.
-She says Tonya had contacted her while searching for Yuri.
+After two years, Yuri deserts and returns to Yuriatin.
+Lara says Tonya contacted her while searching for Yuri.
 Leaving his belongings with Lara, she returned to Moscow.
-She had sent Lara a sealed letter to give Yuri if he returned.
-The letter is six months old.
-Tonya had given birth to a daughter named Anna, and she, her father, and her two children were deported and are living in Paris.
+Tonya later sent Lara a sealed letter for Yuri.
+Tonya had borne a daughter, and she, her father, and two children are living in Paris following deportation.

-Yuri and Lara become lovers again.
-One night Komarovsky arrives and warns that Cheka agents have been watching them due to Lara's marriage to Strelnikov.
-Komarovsky offers her and Yuri help in leaving Russia, but he is refused.
-Yuri and Lara return to the abandoned Varykino estate, and hide in the state-confiscated main house.
-Yuri begins writing the "Lara" poems, which will later bring him popular fame but government disapproval.
-Komarovsky arrives with a small party of troops.
-Recently appointed as a regional official in the Far Eastern Republic, he informs Yuri that the Cheka only allowed Lara to remain in the area to lure Strelnikov.
-He was captured five miles away and committed suicide while en route to his execution.
-They now intend to arrest Lara.
-Yuri accepts Komarovsky's offer of safe passage for himself, Lara, and her daughter.
-However, once Lara is safely on her way, Yuri instead stays behind, although he had said that he would follow in their carriage.
-Yuri runs to the top of the Varykino main house and watches them ride off in the distance.
-On the train, Lara tells Komarovsky that she is pregnant with Yuri's child.
+Yuri and Lara become lovers again but Komarovsky arrives.
+Cheka agents have been watching them due to Lara's marriage to Strelnikov.
+Komarovsky offers them help escaping Russia, but they refuse, instead going to Varykino, and hiding in the main house.
+Yuri begins the "Lara" poems, which will bring him fame but government disapproval.
+Komarovsky arrives with troops.
+Recently appointed as a Far Eastern Republic official, he says the Cheka allowed Lara to remain in the area only to lure Strelnikov.
+He was subsequently captured five miles away and committed suicide on his way to execution by grabbing a guard's gun so they now intend to arrest Lara.
+Komarovsky's offer of safe passage is accepted, but once Lara is on her way, Yuri does not follow.
+On the train, Lara tells Komarovsky she is pregnant by Yuri.